-Deputy killed en route to urgent domestic violence call
+Deputy dies in crash en route to domestic violence call

 PARKLAND, Wash.
-(AP) - Authorities say a sheriff’s deputy in western Washington was killed in his patrol car, which crashed while he was on his way to back up other officers on an urgent domestic violence call.
+(AP) - A sheriff’s deputy in western Washington died when his patrol car crashed while he was on his way to back up other officers on an urgent domestic violence call, authorities said Saturday.

 The Pierce County Sheriff’s office said Deputy Cooper Dyson, 25, was found dead at the scene about 3 a.m.
 Saturday after a passerby reported a patrol car had crashed into a commercial building.